Frank Serafine: Early career

 After performing live with progressive rock guitarist Robben Ford and producing laser light shows at the Fiske Planetarium in Boulder, Colorado, Serafine was selected by Disneyland to compose and produce live grand opening summer shows at the Space Mountain Pavilion which brought him to Southern California.
-Shortly after that he created several records and toured live throughout Europe and the US with avant-garde jazz great Don Cherry.
+Shortly after, he created several records and toured live throughout Europe and the US with avant-garde jazz trumpeter Don Cherry.

-Serafine produced music with his friend and music teacher Ravi Shankar along with George Harrison on Tana Mana.
+Serafine produced music with his friend and music teacher Ravi Shankar, along with George Harrison on Tana Mana.
 He produced the remixed Peter Gabriel "Kiss that Frog” travelling Pepsi ride film with William Orbit, which won the MTV Award in 1993.
 In the same year Serafine worked on sound design live on stage with Gabriel's Secret World Concert Tour for the shows in California (Oakland, Los Angeles, and San Diego) and Phoenix, Arizona.

 Sound Designer

 Beginning his film career in the 1970s, Serafine worked on engineering sound effects on Star Trek: The Motion Picture, Star Trek III: The Search for Spock, and both Tron films (Tron and Tron: Legacy).